Equalize using linear equalizer that updates weights with normalized LMS algorithm

 symbol parameter to

-a symbol-spaced (i.e. T-spaced) equalizer and updates the filter weights
+symbol-spaced (i.e. T-spaced) equalizer and updates the filter weights once for each

 Set the Reference tap parameter so it is greater than zero and less than the value for the Number of taps parameter.